 - 2007 sub-prime mortgage deals; those who saw it coming early were no doubt regarded as conspiracy theorists—and, yes, those packaging the mortgages were malevolent;

 - the 1969 murder of Black Panther Fred Hampton; for years suspicions that the FBI intended to kill him were regarded as conspiracy theories, but recently the murder has been proven to have been orchestrated and covered up by senior FBI officials.

 In typical conspiratorial fashion, the malevolent groups are numerically very small relative to the masses they deceive: a few Jews poison the Christian wells in the 14th century, a subset of the U.S. federal agents plants explosives in the Twin Towers, NASA counterfeits a moon landing.
-Even with the flat earth, the people who are actually in on the lie (and not naively perpetuating it as the average science teacher might) are a minuscule clan.
+Even with the flat earth, the people who are actually in on the lie (and not naively perpetuating it as the average lay person might) are a minuscule clan.
 It is hard to come up with many valid examples of significant events orchestrated through secret plotting by malevolent groups.
-The rest remain theories of a conspiracy.
+Secrets are hard to keep in large groups.
+It’s that simple.
+The rest of the secret plots by the large groups remain theories of a conspiracy.